lezneklihp/dsend_project_2/README.md

 ## How to run locally:<a name="How_to_run"></a>
 Clone this repository to a directory.
 Then change directory into the git repository.
 Let's call the directory of the git repository "home".

-Now assuming that your current working directory is home (i.e., data, webapp, models are all subdirectories one level below), you can then run the .py files "process_data.py", "train_classifier.py", & "run.py" in your terminal with the following commands.
+Now assuming that your current working directory is home (i.e., app, data, models are all subdirectories one level below), you can then run the .py files "process_data.py", "train_classifier.py" & "run.py" in your terminal with the following commands.
 For example:

 ```bash
 python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db